vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ---
 layout: post
-title: How to Build a Company Newsstand with Just a SharePoint List (and Peakboard Magic)
+title: How to Build a Company Newsstand with a SharePoint List (and Peakboard Magic)
 date: 2023-03-01 00:00:00 +0000
 tags: office365
 image: /assets/2025-06-29/title.png